ddascalescu/app-film-ratings/README.md

 A Flutter app for rating films

 TODO (before V1 and public):
+ - Rearrange for all layouts
+   - Move adding list to new popup
  - Add picture to readme
  - Release versions, and update repo description with where to find